Skip to main content

 Overview

 Modern Code Blocks for Confluence is a Forge app that inserts beautifully rendered code snippets with syntax highlighting powered by the Monaco Editor (the same engine behind VS Code).
-It supports 78+ languages, automatic dark/light theme matching, and a full-featured editing experience.
+It supports 85+ languages, automatic dark/light theme matching, optional 50+ premium themes, a diff view for comparing two versions of a code sample side by side, and optional terminal-style window chrome (macOS / Windows) to make snippets feel screenshot-ready.

 Installing